powellgatwit/orthodox-discord-bot/README.md

 ## Adding this bot to your server
 1. [click this link](https://discord.com/api/oauth2/authorize?client_id=946083611046711296&permissions=67577920&scope=bot) to add the bot to your server :)
+2. Create a text channel called #calendar for the bot to send its daily messages in.

 ## Installation
 1. Install node.js.